TIBCOSoftware/tci-flogo/readme.md

 ![](https://img.shields.io/badge/license-BSD%20style-blue.svg)
 ![](https://img.shields.io/badge/version-1.1.0-ff69b4.svg)

-# TIBCO Cloud Integration
+# TIBCO Cloud<sup>&trade;</sup> Integration - Flogo<sup>&reg;</sup>

-[TIBCO Cloud Integration](https://www.tibco.com/products/tibco-cloud-integration) is a way to seamlessly connect cloud-based services and on-premises applications, and easily model, create, test, and deploy custom APIs.
+[TIBCO Cloud<sup>&trade;</sup> Integration(TCI)](https://www.tibco.com/products/tibco-cloud-integration) provides pervasive integration capabilities to enable API-led Integration through tailored user experiences.

+TIBCO Cloud<sup>&trade;</sup> Integration - Flogo<sup>&reg;</sup> and TIBCO Flogo<sup>&reg;</sup> Enterprise(FE), based on open source Project Flogo<sup>&reg;</sup>, empower developers to build event-driven microservices and functions.

-The [tci-awesome](https://github.com/TIBCOSoftware/tci-awesome) repository is where we have an overview of the exciting extensions that are developed by the community!
-This is the place to find the docs and tools to build those cool projects.
-There are a few ways you can help us!
+[This](https://github.com/TIBCOSoftware/tci-flogo) repository is the place to find the docs, samples and tools to build Flogo applications as well as build extensions.
+There are a few ways you can help us:

-* Submit feature requests on our [ideas](https://ideas.tibco.com/?project=TCI) portal
+* Submit feature requests on our [TCI Ideas](https://ideas.tibco.com/?project=TCI) or [FE Ideas](https://ideas.tibco.com/?project=FE) portal
 * Review the docs in this repo or on our docs [page](https://integration.cloud.tibco.com/docs/index.html) and let us know at `tci@tibco.com` what we've missed.
-* Contribute new activities or projects for our Flogo or Business Studio.
+* Contribute new activities or projects for our TCI Flogo or BusinessWorks.

 ## Contributing
-If you want to build your own activities for TCI Flogo please read the [docs](https://tibcosoftware.github.io/tci-flogo/).
+If you want to build your own activities for Flogo please read the docs here.

 If you want to showcase your project, check out [tci-awesome](https://github.com/TIBCOSoftware/tci-awesome)